The main difference between a blind flange and a Spectacle Blind Flange is where they are used and how isolation is achieved.

 Application Criteria

-Selecting the right pipeline isolation solution depends on several factors:
+Selecting the right isolation method depends on:

 Safety and Maintenance